 Yes, walnuts actually help you think better.
-But they can also do many other things for the rest of your body.
-Let’s crack this hard nut to explore more of its benefits.
+But the latest scientific research reveals they can do many other remarkable things for the rest of your body.
+Let’s crack this hard nut to explore the newest discoveries about its benefits.

-Research shows that walnuts [rich in omega-3 fats] boost your brain cell activity, thus improving brainpower.
-Adding some to your daily diet helps boost memory in kids and even older people [can be consumed in powder form in case of denture problems].
-Recent studies have also indicated the use of walnuts in the treatment of Alzheimer’s disease.
+Research continues to show that walnuts, rich in omega-3 fats (particularly alpha-linolenic acid), boost your brain cell activity, thus improving brainpower.
+Recent studies have found evidence of health benefits of eating walnuts, including improved blood lipids and a possible protective effect on brain health.
+Adding some to your daily diet helps boost memory in kids and even older people (they can be consumed in powder form in case of denture problems).
+Studies have also indicated the potential use of walnuts in supporting cognitive health as we age.

 - Lower total blood cholesterol